 RDNs can be found at community health centers and public health settings teaching, monitoring and advising the public and helping improve their quality of life through healthy eating habits.
 They also work at Head Start and Early Childhood Education Programs guiding childhood nutrition programs.

 Believe it or not, Medicare regulations actually mandate that nursing homes employ a registered dietitian nutritionist.
 As such, RDNs are key members of the care team, evaluating the overall menu and catering to the diets of high-risk residents.

 Registered dietitian nutritionists looking for a captive audience often find just that while working at fitness centers, where they educate clients about the connection between food, fitness and health.
-Many also are certified in fitness or own their own fitness center.
-Beyond the gym, RDNs are often hired to work with professional sports teams on menu planning, weight management, performance enhancement, recovery and medical nutrition therapy to complement athletes' training.
+Many also are certified in fitness and run their own private practice or own their own fitness center.
+Beyond the gym, RDNs are often hired to work with professional or collegiate sports teams on menu planning, weight management, performance enhancement, recovery and medical nutrition therapy to complement athletes' training.

 Food and Nutrition-Related Business

 In food and nutrition-related businesses and industries, RDNs work in communications, consumer affairs, public relations, marketing, product development or consulting with chefs in restaurants and culinary schools.
 Supermarkets employ RDNs to provide in-store nutrition counseling and answer customers' dietary questions.